MICA: Multi-Agent Industrial Coordination Assistant: Conclusion

 \section{Conclusion}

-This paper introduced MICA, a multi-agent industrial coordination assistant that unifies perception-grounded reasoning, adaptive step understanding, and speech-based interaction for real-time factory support.
-Our contributions include the design of Adaptive Step Fusion (ASF), enabling continual step-level adaptation through expert blending and speech feedback, and the establishment of a benchmark with tailored evaluation metrics for systematic comparison of multi-agent coordination strategies.
-Experiments confirm that MICA consistently improves task success, reliability, and responsiveness compared to representative baselines, while remaining practical for offline deployment on resource-constrained hardware.

-Beyond demonstrating technical gains, MICA highlights a pathway toward deployable, privacy-preserving assistance that can adapt to dynamic industrial workflows.
-Future work will extend large-scale user studies, enhance robustness under occlusion and domain shift, and explore end-to-end policies for multi-agent coordination and safety auditing.
+We presented MICA, a multi-agent industrial coordination assistant that unifies perception-grounded reasoning, adaptive step understanding, and speech-based interaction for real-time factory support.
+Our contributions include Adaptive Step Fusion (ASF), which enables continual step-level adaptation through expert blending and speech feedback, and a benchmark with tailored evaluation metrics for systematic comparison of multi-agent coordination strategies.
+Experiments show that MICA consistently improves task success, reliability, and responsiveness over representative baselines while remaining practical for offline deployment on resource-constrained hardware.
+Beyond these gains, MICA suggests a pathway toward deployable, privacy-preserving industrial assistants capable of adapting to dynamic workflows.
+Future work will extend user studies, improve robustness under perception noise and industrial acoustic conditions, and explore deployment on embedded edge platforms.